-In particular, registered firms should encourage clients to:
+In particular, registered firms should help and encourage clients to:

-• Keep the firm up to date.
-Clients should provide full and accurate information to the firm and the registered individuals acting for the firm.
-Clients should promptly inform the firm of any change to information that could reasonably result in a change to the types of investments appropriate for them, such as a change to their income, investment objectives, risk tolerance, time horizon or net worth.
+- Keep the firm up to date.
+Clients should be encouraged to - o provide full and accurate information to the firm and the registered individuals acting for the firm - o promptly inform the firm of any change to their information that could result in a change to the types of investments appropriate for them, such as a change to their income, investment objectives, risk tolerance, time horizon or net worth. - Be informed.
+Clients should be - o helped to understand the potential risks and returns on investments - o encouraged to carefully review sales literature provided by the firm - o encouranged to consult professionals, such as a lawyer or an accountant, for legal or tax advice where appropriate. - Ask questions.
+Clients should be encouraged to - o request information from the firm to resolve concernes about their account, transactions or investments, or their relationship with the firm or a registered individual acting for the firm. - Stay on top of their investments.
+Clients should be encouranged to

-- Be informed.
-Clients should understand the potential risks and returns on investments.
-They should carefully review sales literature provided by the firm.
-Where appropriate, clients should consult professionals, such as a lawyer or an accountant, for legal or tax advice. - Ask questions.
-Clients should ask questions and request information from the firm to resolve questions about their account, transactions or investments, or their relationship with the firm or a registered individual acting for the firm. - Stay on top of their investments.
-Clients should pay for securities purchases by the settlement date.
-They should review all account documentation provided by the firm and regularly review portfolio holdings and performance.
+- o review all account documentation provided by the firm - o regularily review portfolio holdings and performance